tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 > Are you a writer who wants to learn how to code?
 There aren't many people who can both code and write well, so if you can do both, you will find there many exciting, highly-paid opportunities in the technology industry.
 This course teaches basic programming to writers, combining learning about coding with learning to write about coding.

 The course is geared toward writers who are beginning to learn code.
-You can use coupon code IDRATHER to get a discount.
+If this interests you, use coupon code IDRATHER to get a discount.

 ## Another Resource: Safari Books Online